Vansio3/stock_monitor/readme.md

 -   **Adaptive Target Labeling:** Instead of a fixed percentage, it uses a **quantile-based system** to define targets.
 The top 20% of future returns are labeled 'Buy', and the bottom 20% are labeled 'Sell', making the system adaptive to each stock's unique volatility.
 -   **Handles Class Imbalance:** Intelligently manages the natural imbalance of Buy/Sell/Hold signals by using the `class_weight='balanced'` parameter, forcing the model to pay attention to the rare but critical trading opportunities.
 -   **Explainable AI (XAI):** The dashboard displays the top "Model Drivers" (feature importances) for each stock, providing insight into *why* a model is making a particular decision.
--   **Comprehensive Backtesting:** Uses the `backtesting.py` library to simulate strategy performance, generating key metrics like Sharpe Ratio, Max Drawdown, Win Rate, and Return vs. Buy & Hold.
+-   **Comprehensive Backtesting:** Uses the `backtesting.py` library to simulate strategy performance, generating key metrics like Sharpe Ratio, Max Drawdown, and Win Rate.
+The simulation includes risk management via a configurable **stop-loss**.
 -   **Interactive Dashboard:** A sleek, modern dashboard (`index.html`) built with vanilla JavaScript and Plotly.js.
-It features a rich glossary with tooltips explaining every metric and indicator.
+It features a rich **glossary** with tooltips explaining every metric and indicator, making complex data accessible to all users.

 ## Technology Stack